stevenbell/stevenbell.github.com/index.markdown

 I'm on parental leave for Spring 2023.
 I'm continuing advising and such, but I generally only respond to email every couple days.

-For Fall 2023, I anticipate teaching:
+For Fall 2023, I will be teaching:
 * [EN 1 -- Engineering in the Kitchen](http://www.ece.tufts.edu/en/1EK)
 * [ES 4 -- Introduction to digital logic circuits](http://www.ece.tufts.edu/es/4)
 * [EE 200 -- Accelerated programming for graduate students](http://www.ece.tufts.edu/ee/200)